breinero-zz/Firehose/src/main/java/com/bryanreinero/firehose/circuitbreaker/README.md

 ##JMX Integration

-An application's set of curcuit breakers can be reset or have their thresholds changed via the `CircuitBreakerMBean` interface and the JMX server.
+An application's set of circuit breakers can be reset or have their thresholds changed via the `CircuitBreakerMBean` interface and the JMX server.

 ###BreakerBox as JSON
 ```